Fermionic Wave Functions from Neural-Network Constrained Hidden States: Numerical Experiments

-In principle, deeper architectures provide a greater expressive power than their shallower counterparts\cite{montufar2014deepernets}, at the expense of a higher computational cost.
-We observe that, while deeper architectures provide marginal gains in the energy error, increasing the number of hidden fermions yields a greater impact on the accuracy of the {\it ans\"{a}tz} (see Appendix~\ref{Apndx C: depthd and N_hidden} for a detailed study of the effect of increasing $\tilde{N}$ and the depth of the neural networks in the accuracy of the {\it ans\"{a}tz}).
+The improvement of the accuracy with the increase of $\alpha$ is accompanied by a gentle increase in the computational complexity of the determinant amplitudes.
+The scaling with $\alpha$ is linear, as the evaluation of the elements hidden sub-matrix requires $\mathcal{O} \big( \tilde{N}(M\cdot \alpha M + \alpha M \cdot (N + \tilde{N}) )\big)$ operations, coming from the two afine transformations of the fully connected neural networks with a single hidden layer.
+For reference, the scaling of the evaluation of the neural-network backflow from~\cite{Luo2019backflow} is $\mathcal{O}(N^3)$, from the evaluation of the determinant of multi-particle orbitals, while the evaluation of the matrix elements that enter the determinant requires to store $M$ distinct fully connected neural networks and $\mathcal{O}\big(N(M\cdot \alpha M + \alpha M \cdot (N) \big)$ operations.
+This makes the asymptotic scaling of the hidden fermion determinant state with $N$, $M$ and $\alpha$ identical to the scaling of the neural-network backflow

-At $n = 5/8$ average site occupation we can compare the relative error in the energy against \textit{state-of-the-art} {\it ans\"{a}tze} from the literature. $n = 5/8$, which corresponds to $N = 10$, is the first closed shell for the model under consideration in the non-interacting limit.
-Fig.~\ref{fig_03: 4X4 benchmark} (b) shows the relative error in the ground-state energy as a function of $U$.
-The error does not increase monotonically with the value of $U$, as standard wave function {\it ans\"{a}tze} do.
-This is shown by the reference errors displayed by the Slater-Jastrow and Slater-RBM {\it ans\"{a}tze}.
-Remarkably, the single Slater determinant {\it ans\"{a}tz} with the parametrized constraint function considerably outperforms \textit{state-of-the-art} {\it ans\"{a}tze} introduced in Ref.\cite{Hui-Hai2017treeTN}, consisting on a pairing reference state multiplied by Jastrow, Gutzwiller and doublon-holon correlation factors as well as fat tree tensor network of bond dimension 16, all projected into the zero momentum singlet subspace, with enforced $C_4$ rotational symmetry.
+In principle, deeper architectures provide a greater expressive power than their shallower counterparts~\cite{montufar2014deepernets}, at the expense of a higher computational cost.
+We observe that, while deeper architectures provide marginal gains in the energy error, increasing the number of hidden fermions yields a greater impact on the accuracy of the \textit{ansatz} (see the SI~\cite{SI} for a detailed study of the effect of increasing $\tilde{N}$ and the depth of the neural networks in the accuracy of the \textit{ansatz}).

-Benchmarks on physically motivated constraint functions were also performed (see Appendix~\ref{Apndx B: physically motivated} for details).
+Benchmarks on physically motivated constraint functions were also performed (see the SI~\cite{SI} for details).
 Our experiments reveal that parametrizing $f$ is advantageous compared to the physically inspired rigid rules, which show a marginal improvement in accuracy as compared to the Slater-Jastrow state.